 Getting Around Durmitor Without a Car

-Bike Rentals: Available in Žabljak—great for reaching Black Lake, but expect steep climbs if you venture further.
+- Bike rentals, available in Žabljak itself.
+Fine for reaching Black Lake, but expect steep climbs if you push further into the park.